Architecture & Standards Use Details

 - Services offered in terms of service package

-- Elements that exist or will exist in the region - these are instantiations of physical objects.
+- Elements that exist or will exist in the region - these are instantiations of physical objecs from ARC-IT.

-- Information exchanges between elements - these are instantiations of information flows.
+- Information exchanges between elements - these are instantiations of information flow from ARC-IT.

 - Stakeholder roles and responsibilities - these usually concern the delivery of services or the exchange of information.